You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 • wearing breathable underwear

-These steps can support comfort, but they do not cure an active yeast infection on their own.
+These steps may reduce irritation, but they do not cure an active yeast infection on their own.

 When to See a Doctor